 Documents to download

-The number of people sleeping rough in England has more than doubled from 1,768 in 2010 to 4,677 in 2018.
 Rough sleeping is often associated with nuisance activities such as begging, street drinking and anti-social behaviour.
 Homelessness is a complex issue and entrenched homelessness presents particular difficulties; addictions and criminal and offending behaviour may be a symptom of homelessness as well as an underlying cause.

 - Civil injunctions